The whole town is either right on Lewisville Lake or just minutes away.

 Little Elm has many established neighborhoods and subdivisions, including Sunset Pointe, a gated community with stately homes.
 Similarly, Valencia on the Lake has several floor plan options and community amenities that include tennis courts and a pool.
 A full-service restaurant is also planned.
 Both neighborhoods have model homes open, and many residences are available for quick move-in once the building of each is complete.

 One of the most highly visible developments recently broke ground across El Dorado Parkway from the lakefront district, home to Hula Hut and Hydrous Wake Park.
 This proximity to the beach will give residents of the Palladium Little Elm development wonderful views of the lake from many of the more than 200 urban-living-style apartments on 7 acres that will be highlighted by a pocket park, a swimming pool and a community clubhouse.
 Because this is a mixed-use development, visitors will enjoy retail stores and restaurants, too, including one with a great rooftop bar.

-“We were really trying to get something different,” Laumer said, pointing to the architectural renderings.
+“We were really trying to get something different,” Gibbs said, pointing to the architectural renderings.
 “The buildings are all very colorful, so it’s a little like you’re at the beach.”

-The first phase of the Palladium is schedule to open next spring — just in time for enjoying the actual beach just steps away.
+The first phase of the Palladium has opened, and the second phase is in the works — just in time for enjoying the actual beach just steps away.

 Calling all cool cats and Daddy-O's for the 2019 Daddy Daughter Dance.
 The event will take place at the Little Elm High School gym.
 Pictures will be for sale on site for additional costs.
 Light refreshments will be served.
 Tickets...